TeYuanLiu/teyuanliu.github.io/_posts/2021-08-05-javascript-styles-and-classes.md

 ### Summary

-- There are generally tow ways to style an element:
+- There are generally two ways to style an element:

   - Create a class in CSS and add it using `<div class="...">`
   - Write properties directly using `<div style="...">`.